Kalaignar TV

-Kalaignar TV is a Tamil-language general entertainment pay television channel based in Chennai, Tamil Nadu, India.
-The channel was launched on 15 September 2007 as Kalaignar in respect of former Chief minister of Tamil Nadu M. Karunanidhi.
+Kalaignar TV is an Indian Tamil-language general entertainment pay television channel based in Chennai, Tamil Nadu.
+The channel was launched on 15 September 2007 as Kalaignar, and is named after former Chief minister of Tamil Nadu M. Karunanidhi.
 Malaysia feed of Kalaignar ceased transmission on 1 June 2020.

+In the past, the channel also used to be aired on Astro Channel 223 in the Chakravarthy package.

 History

 The channel was launched by former Chief minister of Tamil Nadu M. Karunanidhi on 15 September 2007.

-Programming

-Channels

-The Kalaignar Network has introduced many channels to support views over public dominance within South Asia.
-They are: